Hiring

 Typically, technology roles in government are GS 11 to GS 15.
 GS 11 and GS 12 roles are often more junior, GS 13 mid-level, and supervisory or highly-technical roles are often GS 14 or GS 15.
 Non-supervisory GS 15 roles are comparatively rare.
 However, it is up to an agency’s discretion how they grade their positions.
 E.g., a senior-level technologist at a small agency might only be a GS 12, due to a lower total amount for salary & compensation for the agency.
 Agencies vary in how these slots are assigned, and may use either a cap on the number of positions at certain grades, a total salary cap per office, or a combination of the two.

-On the other hand, high-demand roles and specific agencies may have higher higher pay rates as well.
+High-demand roles, and specific agencies, may have higher higher pay rates as well.
 For instance, there may be special pay grades for Cybersecurity Roles.
 The agencies that regulate financial institutions also typically have much higher pay scales, including the Federal Deposit Insurance Corporation (FDIC)’s CG scale which reaches $199,590, and the U.S. Securities and Exchange Commission’s (SEC) SK scale which has 17 levels (instead of 15) topping out at $213,881 before locality adjustment.
 Combined with special benefits and incentives the compensation at these agencies can rival large private-sector technology companies.
 As a result, jobs at these agencies are extremely competitive and difficult to get into.

 Categories & Types of Service